Tame class field theory over local fields: Some properties of -completions

 \subsection{Torsion in the fundamental groups}

-We shall now prove that the torsion subgroup of the abelian {\'e}tale fundamental group of a smooth scheme over a local field has finite exponent.
+We shall now prove that the torsion subgroup of the abelian fundamental group of a smooth scheme over a local field has finite exponent.
 This will be a key step in proving \thmref{thm:Main-1}.
-We first prove this in the projective case.

 \begin{lem} The groups $\pi^{\ab}_1(\ov{X})_\tor$ and $(\pi^{\ab}_1(\ov{X})_\P)_\tor$ have finite exponents. \end{lem} \begin{proof} By \lemref{lem:Prod-dec}, it suffices to prove the assertion for $\pi^{\ab}_1(\ov{X})_\tor$.
 We first assume that $\ov{X}$ is geometrically connected.
 In this case, the sequence